ohbriansung/Lytnamo/README.md

 ### Reconcile: Merge

 When a client receives multi versions of an object after read request, the client can indicate the version(s) it want to reconcile.
-Then, the replication will merge the items in the object and recalculate the vector clock, and pass the reconciled version to other replicas.
+Then, the replication coordinator will merge the items in the object and recalculate the vector clock, and pass the reconciled version to other replicas.
 For example:<br/>
 Two versions of data:<br/>
 <pre>
 [{"items":["cs682", "cs631"], "clocks": [{"node": "n1", "timestamp": 2}]},